 It became less about me not smoking cigarettes and more about me being angry and mournful over the fact that I've allowed myself to be overtaken by so many addictions in my life.
 Their grasp is tight and hard and I'm not strong enough to break free on my own.
 But I hate them.
 And at times I hate myself for being such an easy victim.
 I hate that I've spent so much precious time numbing myself and so little time running to my Savior's arms.

 The ravages of alcohol and drug addiction have robbed me of so much.
 They've been conquered, but seem to be constantly present, waiting to claw at me and wrestle me back into submission.
-So my attempt at breaking free from the last of these white-knuckled monsters is so much more than that.
-It's a reminder that I'm so totally incapable of doing this thing on my own.
+So my measly attempt to break free from the last of these white-knuckled monsters is so much more than that.
+It's a reminder that I am so totally incapable of doing this thing on my own.
 And that's a big deal for a girl who loves to feel like she has control over her own life.

 Monday brought sickness.
-I got ahold of some intestinal virus thing, causing me to become pretty well acquainted with both my couch and the toilet.
+I got ahold of some intestinal virus thing, which caused me to become pretty well acquainted with both the couch and the toilet.
 Ew, I know.
-Three days in this condition brought lots of time to think and pray...things I needed to do anyway.
-I emerged from this feeling cleansed almost, both physically and mentally.
+Three days of this brought lots of time to think and pray...things I needed to do anyway.
+I emerged from this feeling cleansed, almost--both physically and mentally.

 But Thursday brought death.

 My Pap finally went home to be with his Lord.
-Relief came before sadness, because he fought for a long time to live and it was about time he had some rest.
+Relief came before sadness, because he had fought for a long time to live and it was about time he had some rest.
 But the sadness was inevitable.
-The pain of being separated from him is very real even though we know it's only for a little while.
+The pain of being separated from him is very strong and very real even though we know it's only for a little while.
 He brought so much joy to all who knew him.
 And in these moments?
 Thinking of him being in Paradise is comforting but it doesn't take away the blow of reality.
 He's there and we're here.
-Left here to keep trudging through this ridiculous life.
+That's the thing that's so hard.

 Two-and-a-half-weeks of a storm such as this has me reaching for a truth I learned at the beginning of this year.
-My friend Brian was filling in for our pastor one Sunday when he delivered a message titled, "Ten Things God Won't Do in 2014" The list had things on it like God won't abandon you, He won't tempt you to sin, and He won't break a promise.
-It was a great message, for many different reasons.
+Our friend Brian was filling in for our pastor one Sunday when he delivered a message titled, "Ten Things God Won't Do in 2014" The list had things on it like God won't abandon you, He won't tempt you to sin, and He won't break a promise.
 But the biggest for me was #2, because it completely shattered a paradigm I'd carried around for a while:

 God won't give you more than you can handle?

 Notice the question mark.
-It's there because we're supposed to question that notion.
-Because there's not a single place in scripture where we are promised that.
+It's there because Brian challenged us to question that notion.
+It seems like every time we turn around, someone's trying to comfort us with the promise that God never gives us more than we can handle.
+Yet, did you know there's not a single place in scripture where we are promised that?
 Not once does it say that the burden we're given will be heavy...but not too heavy.
 That we'll have to bend a little...but not so much that we'll break.
 In fact it says the opposite.

 It's only in a state of brokenness that I have found healing.
 And the bigger and heavier the burden on my back?
 The faster and more likely it is that it will bring me to my knees.
 Right where I belong.